Facebook Pixel How to Use Goal Planning to Grow as a Landscape Photographer

 • “Finish a rough edit of three photos today.”

-• “Finish outlining my upcoming photography post.”
+• “Finish outlining my landscape photography article.”

-5. Do a Retrospective
+5. Do a retrospective

-• overestimate what we can learn from successful shots
+• Overestimate what we can learn from successful shots

-• underestimate what we can learn from shots that didn’t make the cut.
+• Underestimate what we can learn from shots that didn’t make the cut.

-Consequently, we end up discarding our best source of learning material.
+Consequently, we end up discarding our best source of learning material!

 To beat survivorship bias, conduct a retrospective on some of your failed shots to understand why they didn’t work, and what you’ll do differently next time.